What Is Equine-Assisted Therapy?

 There are well-documented benefits for physical, cognitive, and emotional health using these types of programs.

-Programs At Tri-State Therapeutic Riding Center
+What We Do At Tri-State Therapeutic Riding Center

 At Tri-State we try to tailor our programming to fit the needs of anyone coming through our doors.